restruct/silverstripe-shortcodable/README.md

 # Silverstripe 4 shortcode module

 Adds a ![](docs/screens/button.png) button to HTMLEditorField for CMS users to insert Shortcodes in page content.<br />
-(TODO:) Shortcodes can optionally be represented in TinyMCE with a placeholder image.
+Shortcodes can optionally be represented in TinyMCE with a placeholder image.

 ![](docs/screens/dialog.png)
 This module is a SS4 partial to largely rewrite of sheadawson/silverstripe-shortcodable.